...

 • Weight loss can improve self-esteem, increase energy levels, and enhance intimacy.

-• GLP-1 medications work by controlling hunger and reducing cravings, which can quiet “food noise”—the constant thoughts about food that make it hard to stick to a healthy diet.
+• GLP-1 medications, like semaglutide and tirzepatide, work by controlling hunger and reducing cravings, which can quiet “food noise”—the constant thoughts about food that make it hard to stick to a healthy diet.
 This makes the mental aspect of a lifestyle change much more manageable, allowing you and your partner to focus on building sustainable habits like cooking healthy meals and exercising together.
-Many couples also benefit from nutrition and lifestyle counseling to ensure their habits support long-term success.

 •